 National Institutes of Health • National Center for Complementary and Alternative Medicine

-People who have trouble sleeping may try dietary supplements, relaxation therapies, or other forms of complementary and alternative medicine (CAM) in an effort to fall asleep faster, stay asleep longer, and improve the overall quality of their sleep.
-Research on CAM and insomnia has produced promising results for some CAM therapies.
-However, evidence of effectiveness is still limited for most therapies, and additional research is needed.
+People who have trouble sleeping often try various dietary supplements, relaxation therapies, or other complementary health approaches in an effort to fall asleep faster, stay asleep longer, and improve the overall quality of their sleep.
+Research on complementary health practices and sleep disorders has produced promising results for relaxation techniques and melatonin.
+Evidence about other products and practices is limited, and safety concerns have been raised about a few.

 Information for Your Patients

 NCCAM Clinical Digest is a service of the National Center for Complementary and Alternative Medicine, NIH, DHHS.
 NCCAM Clinical Digest, a monthly e-newsletter, offers evidence-based information on CAM, including scientific literature searches, summaries of NCCAM-funded research, fact sheets for patients, and more.

 The National Center for Complementary and Alternative Medicine is dedicated to exploring complementary and alternative healing practices in the context of rigorous science, training CAM researchers, and disseminating authoritative information to the public and professionals.
 For additional information, call NCCAM's Clearinghouse toll-free at 1-888-644-6226, or visit the NCCAM Web site at nccam.nih.gov.
 NCCAM is 1 of 27 institutes and centers at the National Institutes of Health, the Federal focal point for medical research in the United States.